Sophia Hutchins: Politics

-Hutchins—like Caitlyn Jenner—was a member of the Republican Party.
+Hutchins—like Jenner—was a member of the Republican Party.
 Hutchins publicly endorsed Donald Trump during the 2024 U.S. presidential elections.
 She served as a surrogate in Trump's 2024 presidential campaign, where she made several television appearances in support of Trump.
 Hutchins and Jenner attended the election night watch party at the Mar-a-Lago in Palm Beach on November 5, 2024.

 Personal life

-Hutchins lived with Caitlyn Jenner at Jenner's home in Malibu, California, which they had to evacuate amid the 2018 Woolsey Fire.
+Hutchins lived with Jenner at Jenner's home in Malibu, California, which they had to evacuate amid the 2018 Woolsey Fire.
 She had previously been living in an apartment in Beverly Hills, California.
 In November 2019, she was interviewed by the English journalist and television host Piers Morgan on the ITV breakfast television programme Good Morning Britain.
 She later posted on social media that Morgan had asked her inappropriate questions regarding her relationship with Jenner.
 She had to respond, on numerous occasions, to various tabloids that ran articles falsely claiming she and Jenner were either dating or engaged.
 She was a close family friend of the Kardashian family, particularly with Kourtney, Kim, Khloé, Rob, Kendall, and Kylie.
 She maintained civility between Jenner and Jenner's ex-wife, Kris.
 She often appeared on Jenner's YouTube channel.

 Hutchins told Lauryn Evarts Bosstick and Michael Bosstick, while appearing on The Skinny Confidential Him & Her Show in February 2021, that she dated men.
 In December 2019, she told E!
 Online that she was in a relationship, but did not reveal the identity of the man.